hckops/hckctl/README.md

 </p>

 Launch manual and automated attacks with pre-defined and always up-to-date templates of your favourite tools.

-Designed to transparently run locally, remotely or integrated in pipelines, `hckctl` is free and open-source, no vendor lock-in, extensible and built using native Docker and Kubernetes api.
+Designed to transparently run locally, remotely or integrated in pipelines, `hckctl` is free and open-source, no vendor lock-in, extensible and built using native providers api.

-Create a custom vulnerable target or connect to your CTF platform without wasting anymore time on boring installations, environment setup or network configurations.
+Create a custom vulnerable target (single box with specific CVE or whole infrastructes) or connect to your CTF platform ([HTB](https://www.hackthebox.com), [TryHackMe](https://tryhackme.com), [Vulnlab](https://www.vulnlab.com), etc.) without wasting anymore time on boring installations, environment setup or network configurations.

-Leverage the managed cloud platform to access it from anywhere, orchestrate complex scenarios and analyze, aggregate and export your results.
+Access the managed cloud platform from anywhere, orchestrate complex scenario and analyze, aggregate and export your results.

 ## Quick start